exogen/graphbrainz/docs/extensions/README.md

 ## Extension Guidelines

-Extensions can load and resolve data in any manner they please.
-However, you should try to remain consistent with the behavior of GraphBrainz and its built-in extensions.
-Here are some recommendations for writing a good extension:
+Extensions can load and resolve data in any manner they please, and you can write them in any way that conforms to the API.
+But if you want an extra feather in your cap, there are a few guidelines you should follow in order to maintain consistency with GraphBrainz and the built-in extensions.
+Here are some tips for writing a good extension:

 * If you need to make HTTP requests, using a [Client][] subclass will get you rate limiting, error handling, and a Promise-based API for free.